Photos

 Newell was apparently a well-behaved child.
 He was on more than one list for having perfect attendance in school and was also a member of the Boy Scouts.
 He also apparently inherited his mother's love of theater and acted in at least one play in his youth.
 In 1915, when he was 16, he went on a trip to Dallas, Texas.
 He probably graduated from Clarksville High School in about 1916.
 In October 1918, he entered in the Student Army Training Corps during World War I, but never served overseas.
 He served for 3 months in Indiana doing mechanical work for the army and afterwards returned home to Clarksville, Tennessee.
 During the war, Newell also worked as a "material man" for the Dupont Engineering Company, where he helped with the manufacture of gun powder and explosives for the war effort.
 Newell spent the summer of 1919 working as a farmer in Kansas.
 He continued living in his father's house in Clarksville until his marriage in 1922.

 Newell was married to Louetha Jones Hosse on March 14, 1922 in Louisville, Kentucky.
 They had probably known each other since childhood.
 Louetha was born in raised in nearby Christian County, Kentucky; but had moved to Louisville in 1921 after the death of her first husband.
 At the time of their marriage, they intended to live together in Clarksville, Tennessee.
 However they apparently never lived in Clarksville together, or only did very briefly.
-Their whereabouts between 1922 and 1925 are unknown.
-Sometime in 1925, they were in Jonesboro, Arkansas.
-Then in November 1925, they were in Helena, Arkansas, when their only child Bettye was born.
+Their whereabouts between 1922 and 1924 are unknown.
+Then by January 1925, they had moved to Helena, Arkansas, when their only child Bettye was born.
 They lived in Helena for a year or two.
-Sometime between 1926 and 1928, they moved to Enid, Oklahoma, where they remained until 1930.
+In 1927, they moved to Enid, Oklahoma, where they remained until 1930.
 Then they lived in Nashville, Tennessee from 1930 to 1931; Chattanooga, Tennessee from 1931 to 1932; Detroit, Michigan from 1932 to 1935; and Chicago, Illinois from 1935 and 1937.
 In 1937, they moved to Indianapolis, Indiana, where they remained.

 Newell was raised as a tobacco farmer and also apparently had skill or training as an auto mechanic in his youth.
 Eventually though he began working for the insurance industry.
 Newell was an employee of the National Life and Accident Insurance Company.
 He was a manager for that company, and was transferred to many different locations during his early employment, which explains the frequent moves throughout the 1920s and 1930s.
 He retired from that company in 1962.
 Newell was called "Boo" by his daughter and grandchildren.
 He was a lover of fishing.
 He died from the effects of lung cancer just 11 days after his wife Louetha.